 2. Alienation and Estrangement from Children

-If the mother considers the division of money by the court to be unfair or unsatisfactory, the father almost has no chance of ever having a good relationship with his children again.
-He will be demonized as a deadbeat dad.
+What happens when the mother considers the division of money by the court to be unfair?
+Or fair but still unsatisfactory?
+The father almost has no chance of ever having a good relationship with his children again.
+His status changes from dad to ‘deadbeat’ dad.
 The mother will impute that the father can afford more money than the court decided.
 He is in a losing battle for the heart and minds of his kids.
-As a result, the mother intentionally or not, consciously or not, influences the kids to hate their fathers, especially for lack of financial support.

-3, Financial Ruin
+3. Financial Ruin

 4. Criminalization of a Law Abiding Citizen